Skip to main content

 --secret @<path_to_private.pem>

+The command returns the JWT as a string.
+Use this value as subjectToken in the token exchange request.
 In the command, specify the copied authorized key ID and the service account ID.
 Also, specify the current path to the private.pem file created earlier.
-The JSON Web Token is based on the RS256 signing algorithm.
-The token expires five minutes after its creation.
-The lifetime is short because the JSON Web Token is only used to create an access token.
+The JWT is based on the RS256 signing algorithm and expires five minutes after its creation.
+The lifetime is short because the JWT is only used to create an access token.

 Get an access token